openebs-archive/openebs-docs/docs/stackpointcloud.md

 kubectl apply -f https://raw.githubusercontent.com/openebs/openebs/master/k8s/openebs-storageclasses.yaml
 ```

 The above command deploys storage class templates.
-Now you can run your workloads on openebs-standard storage class if you using default storage class.
+Now you can run your workloads with **openebs-standard** storage class if you using default storage class.

 To confirm, click on **K8s Dashboard.** This will bring up your Kubernetes Dashboard UI in a new window.
 You should be able to find the **openebs-standard** option under **StorageClasses**.